Chart Color Schemes

 AreaSearch analysis reveals Loganholme - Tanah Merah significantly outperforming the majority of regions assessed nationwide

-Loganholme - Tanah Merah has a skilled workforce with the construction sector being particularly prominent.
-The unemployment rate is 3.0%, with an estimated employment growth of 4.9% over the past year.
+Loganholme - Tanah Merah has a skilled workforce with the construction sector being prominent.
+The unemployment rate was 3.0% in June 2024 and has seen an estimated employment growth of 4.9% over the past year.

-As of June 2025, 7,364 residents are employed, and the unemployment rate is 1.1% below Greater Brisbane's rate of 4.1%.
-Workforce participation stands at 67.8%, slightly higher than Greater Brisbane's 64.5%.
+As of June 2025, there are 7,364 residents employed, with an unemployment rate of 1.1% lower than Greater Brisbane's rate of 4.1%.
+Workforce participation is at 67.8%, slightly higher than Greater Brisbane's 64.5%.
 Key industries for employment among residents include construction, health care & social assistance, and retail trade.
-Construction shows notable concentration with levels at 1.7 times the regional average.
+Construction shows notable concentration with employment levels at 1.7 times the regional average.

 Conversely, professional & technical services have lower representation at 5.0% compared to the regional average of 8.9%.
-The ratio of 0.6 workers per resident indicates a level of local employment opportunities above the norm.
-Between June 2024 and June 2025, employment levels increased by 4.9%, with labour force growth at 4.8% and unemployment essentially unchanged.
-In comparison, Greater Brisbane recorded employment growth of 4.4% and labour force growth of 4.0%, with a decrease in unemployment of 0.4 percentage points.
-As of Sep-25, Queensland's employment contracted by 0.23% (losing 8,070 jobs), with the state unemployment rate at 4.2%.
-Nationally, the unemployment rate is 4.5%, and employment growth stands at 0.26%.
-Jobs and Skills Australia's national employment forecasts from May 2025 project national employment to expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Loganholme - Tanah Merah's employment mix suggests local growth of approximately 6.2% over five years and 13.0% over ten years.
+The worker-to-resident ratio is 0.6, indicating above-average local employment opportunities.
+Between June 2024 and June 2025, employment levels increased by 4.9% while unemployment remained essentially unchanged at 3.7%.
+Greater Brisbane recorded employment growth of 4.4% during the same period.
+Jobs and Skills Australia's national employment forecasts from May 2025 project an increase in employment of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Loganholme - Tanah Merah's employment mix suggests local growth of approximately 6.2% over five years and 13.0% over ten years, though this is a simple extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment